Lake Ōhau: Climate

 The warmest month of the year is February, with an average temperature of 15.4 °C | 59.7 °F. The lowest average temperatures in the year occur in July, when it is around 2.8 °C | 37.0 °F. Monthly rainfall ranges between an average of 57mm in February to 101mm in October.
 Snow is common in the winter months of June, July and August.

-In Maori culture
+In Māori culture

-The legends of Ngai Tahu speak of Lake Ōhau being one of the lakes dug by the Waitaha explorer Rākaihautū with his Polynesian digging stick which was called Tūwhakaroria.
+The legends of Ngāi Tahu speak of Lake Ōhau being one of the lakes dug by the Waitaha explorer Rākaihautū with his Polynesian digging stick which was called [Tūwhakaroria.
 After arriving in the Uruao waka at Nelson, Rākaihautū divided his people into two groups.
 Rākaihautū led his group down the middle of the island, digging the South Island freshwater lakes.
 His son, Rakihouia, led the other group down the east coast of the South Island.

-Ngai Tahu visited Lake Ōhau as part of their seasonal food gathering patterns.
+Ngāi Tahu visited Lake Ōhau as part of their seasonal food gathering patterns.
 It was well known for eels and weka.
 These were gathered and preserved for the upcoming winter months.